NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ### To Test:

-• When removing a setting from the settings file, try removing from one unformatted file.
+• When removing a setting from the settings file, try removing from a unformatted file.
 • DoubleBox (decimals stuff).
+• Progress percentage.